Herve8/Reverse-engineering/README.md

 # Steps to run the app

-1)To start using this app, please pull from gitlab into your local storage.
+1. To start using this app, please pull from gitlab into your local storage.
-2)Create a mysql db called "passport_demo".
+2. Create a mysql db called "passport_demo".
-3)Open the app in Visual Studio.
+3. Open the app in Visual Studio.
-4)Open config.json and change the developement database by inserting your information for your mysql database, that is username and password
+4. Open config.json and change the developement database by inserting your information for your mysql database, that is username and password
-5)Go to your app in Visual Studio, right-click on any file and choose "Open in Integrated Terminal".
+5. Go to your app in Visual Studio, right-click on any file and choose "Open in Integrated Terminal".
-6)Type and run "npm i" to install all the npm node packages and dependencies 7)In terminal, type and run "node server.js" and the server will connect successfully 8)To open the browser, select the command key and at the same time click on "localhost:8080" at the bottom of Visual Studio where your app is executing
+6. Type and run "npm i" to install all the npm node packages and dependencies
+7. In terminal, type and run "node server.js" and the server will connect successfully
+8. To open the browser, select the command key and at the same time click on "localhost:8080" at the bottom of Visual Studio where your app is executing
-9)The logging page will appear and you can start using the app
+9. The logging page will appear and you can start using the app

 # --DISSECTING THE CODE--